Autodiagbin/Mini-Sorter/README.md

  - [x] Create the link between the sorter app and the UI
  - [ ] Customize the UI
  - [ ] Save the last Settings in the sorter
- - [ ] Log every actions to prevent any missing files after using it
+ - [ ] Log every action to prevent any missing files after using it
+ - [ ] Think a UI to sort the folders by node